christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 **The value of a witness is determined solely by the stemma**: There is the value a manuscript has at auction and the value it has for an editor.
-The former has to do with age and provenance and beauty and chains of ownership and so on.
-The latter is solely a function of what other witnesses have survived and how they are related.
+The former has to do with age and provenance and beauty and chains of ownership and so on.[^ms_value] The latter is solely a function of what other witnesses have survived and how they are related.
 If I copy the original of a tradition and then lose the original, my copy will fetch nothing at auction (my handwriting is a disgrace, my paper cheap) but it is a witness to the original that is